pysnippet/instructions/TERMSOFUSE.md

 After an idea is submitted by the author and is accepted, a repository is created with a particular license containing the author's name.

+_This document was updated on 29 Nov 2022._